Lectins and the Low-Lectin Diet

 Acceptable Canned Beans: Eden Foods soaks, rinses and pressure-cooks their beans, so you can rinse, heat and eat them right out of the can.
 They also have traditionally fermented Miso, Shoyu and Tamari.

-Grains, Sweet potatoes and other foods – Put in a bowl of water and add baking soda.
+Grains, Potatoes and other foods – Put in a bowl of water and add baking soda.
 Soak overnight, and then rinse really well before cooking (preferably in a pressure-cooker).

 When you ferment a food, the beneficial bacteria eat the lectins and other harmful substances.
 If you are going to eat soy products, eat only fermented soy like miso, tempeh, natto, etc. Traditional sourdough bread is an excellent example of fermented grains and is safest to eat (organic and gluten-free is best, such as Bread SRSLY which you can order online).
 Other health foods include many fermented vegetables like sauerkraut, kimchi, and fermented Brussels sprouts, beets, carrots, etc.